Naturally Removing Excess Mucus and Phlegm

 It is actually very easy to initiate this cough, and it is very effective.
 The mucus is expelled.
 Repeat the breathing exercise as needed.

 For Fast Relief

 Get into the shower and deep breathe the steam.
-Force yourself to occasionally cough as this will help to expel the mucus.
+Take slow deep breaths and force yourself to occasionally cough as this will help to expel the mucus.

 Steam it Out

 Turn the shower on, steam up the bathroom, then get in there.
 Steam is an old fashioned cold remedy and one that can work quite successfully to help get that mucous out.
 It is a quick and simple solution for both children and adults.
 When I am experiencing difficulty breathing I use this method combined with the above lung exercise to ease up the phlegm issues.

 A side benefit to steaming is that the warmth of the water also relaxes the muscles.
 Relieving that tension can also help to alleviate some symptoms.